rtrelease/Jetson-Symbolics-Neuromorphics/ComputerVisions1.md

 **Anatomy Computing: Ontogenetics builds what engineers can still only imagine** (blender mix).
 ![image](https://github.com/rtrelease/Jetson-Symbolics-Neuromorphics/assets/71346897/1dea49a6-e39e-4bb1-b2a9-5af97c75434c)

-**Been there, done that 0:** Late-'70s, My first laboratory computer was a PDP-12 that ran FFTs on EEG
+**Been there, done that 0:** Late-'70s, my first laboratory computer was a PDP-12 that ran FFTs on EEG
 ![image](https://github.com/user-attachments/assets/9ac72d84-778c-43c6-a702-58e930878632)

 **Been there, done that 1:** Mid-'90s, brain imaging ray trace with Amiga Turbo Silver